SSWConsulting/SSW.Rules.Content/rules/cross-approvals/rule.md

 2. Assign - Appoint trusted subject matter experts to be responsible
 3. Classify - Determine the importance of the task
 4. Implement - Document and induct the new approvers
+5. Monitor - Keep track of each employees' responsibilities

 ### 1. Process - Identify tasks causing "approval hell"
 Before being able to fix "approval hell", problem tasks need to be identified.
 For example, there might be delays in approval for induction completion.